makerdao/auction-keeper/README.md

 Run `bin/auction-keeper -h` without arguments to see an up-to-date list of arguments and usage information.

-To participate in all auctions, a separate keeper must be configured for `flip` of each collateral type, as well as one for `flap` and another for `flop`.
+To participate in all auctions, a separate keeper must be configured for `clip` or `flip` of each collateral type, as well as one for `flap` and another for `flop`.
 Collateral types (`ilk`s) combine the name of the token and a letter corresponding to a set of risk parameters.
 For example, `ETH-A` and `ETH-B` are two different collateral types for the same underlying token (WETH).
+Regardless of whether a keeper is configured for `--clip` or `--flip`, the keeper will choose the appropriate collateral liquidation contract for the specified `--ilk` and addresses configured in `pymaker`.

 Configure `--from-block` to the block where MCD was deployed.
 One way to find this is to look at the `MCD_DAI` contract of the deployment you are using and determine the block in which it was deployed.